 Disagreements and non-payments

 You are legally liable for the amounts due under the contract as a debt.
 If you simply donít pay and donít give the builder a written payment schedule (see below), it becomes a debt that the builder can recover from you in the courts, along with legal costs.

 If you disagree with the amount claimed, you must notify the builder within the time proposed in the contract documentation and show your method of calculation for the alternative amount.
 The form in Schedule 1 of theprovides for a written payment schedule where you can state the amount you think you should pay.
 In the schedule youíll need to state exactly:

 - Why itís different from the builderís claimed amount.

 - If youíre withholding some money, why you are doing so.

 If you don't pay the alternative amount described in the schedule, the builder can recover this amount, along with costs, in court.

 The builder can only suspend work if this is agreed in the contract, or if itís a commercial construction contract, i.e. if you have built the house with the intent of selling or renting it.

 If you have a dispute about whether you have to make a progress payment or about the standard of work, you can take the dispute to an adjudicator under a scheme set up under the Construction Contracts Act or under the provisions of your contract with the builder for dealing with disputes.
-Building work (for contracts entered into from 30 November 2004) is now covered by mandatory warranties.
+Building work is now covered by mandatory warranties.